 PCI DSS Requirement 12.1.2 requires organizations to establish an annual risk assessment process that identifies threats that could negatively impact the security of cardholder data.
 Key considerations for the risk assessment cited by DSS include the “likelihood that a threat will be realized” and the “impact if a threat was realized”.
-These definitions essentially align with the Loss Event Frequency and Loss Magnitude figures of the model.
+These definitions essentially align with the Loss Event Frequency and Loss Magnitude figures of the FAIR model.

 DSS specifically cites the advantages of formal risk assessments when implemented appropriately.
 Such benefits include the ability to: